William Wordsworth’s famous poem about daffodils opens with these inspiring lines:

-In ancient China, a legend about a poor but good man holds he was brought many cups of gold and wealth by this flower.
-Since the flower blooms in early spring, it has also become a symbol of Chinese New Year.
-If the daffodils bloom on Chinese New Year, it is said to bring extra wealth and good fortune throughout the year.
+Daffodils are also the stuff of legend and myth.
+An ancient Chinese legend, for example, speaks of the daffodil bringing a poor but good man much wealth.
+This spring flower is also a symbol of the Chinese New Year.
+Daffodils that bloom on this occasion are said to bring good fortune during the year.
 The Chinese also love and revere the flower because of its sweet fragrance.

-But the place where I fell in love with daffodils was not Germany, China, Persia, or Holland . . . it was in dear old London town.
-In my years of travel, I would be required to pass through London a half dozen to ten times a year.
+The place where I fell in love with daffodils wasn’t Germany, China, Persia, or Holland.
+It was in dear old London town.
+In my years of travel, I would be required to pass through London as often as ten times a year.
 I looked forward to being in Great Britain in the spring.
-Many times I would be in London on my birthday, March 22nd.
-Even if I only had a few hours layover at Heathrow or Gatwick, I would grab my camera, put the rest of my bags in “left luggage” at the airport, get on the train, and head for Victoria station.
-From there, I could walk into a fantasy land of weaving and nodding gold.
+Many times I would be in London on my birthday, March 22.
+Even if I only had a few hours’ layover at Heathrow or Gatwick, I would grab my camera, put the rest of my bags in “left luggage” at the airport, get on the train, and head for Victoria Station.
+From there I could walk into a fantasyland of weaving and nodding gold.
 The daffodils would be in bloom in Green Park, Hyde Park, St. James Park, and all along the Pall Mall from Trafalgar Square to Buckingham Palace.
 It was ecstasy.
 It was peace.
 It was a delight to the eye and a solace to this weary traveler’s soul.

-Two years ago, Anna Marie began to ask if there was any place special I would like to go for my birthday?
-My answer was, “No, I don’t believe so.
-I think I know already what is on the other side of most of the mountains on the map.”
-Then, I stopped and said, “Oh, there is one place I would love to go . . . let’s go to England and chase the daffodils.”
-We flew to London, and then caught the fast train to Carlisle.
+So we flew to London and then caught the fast train to Carlisle.
 We met up with some friends and headed to the Lake District in the north.
 Our destination was the village of Grasmere, the old stomping grounds of William Wordsworth.
 We visited fields of daffodils, the ancient stone church and courtyard of dazzling yellow, and the gravesite and headstone of William Wordsworth.

-You see, most visitors travel to Great Britain after school is out and they just think that all the parks are always grass.
-Little do they know that under that carpet of green grass are tens of thousands of daffodil bulbs ready to cast aside winter and announce the beauty and vibrancy of yet another Spring.
-By the time the tourists arrive, the big lawnmowers have cleared away the transitional gold and have prepared the parks for yet another summer.
+Most visitors travel to Great Britain in summertime after school is out, and they mistakenly think that all English parks have to offer is green grass.
+Little do they know that under that carpet of green grass are tens of thousands of daffodil bulbs ready to cast aside winter and announce the beauty and vibrancy of yet another spring.
+By the time the tourists arrive, lawnmowers have cleared away the transitional gold and have prepared the parks for another summer.

-I can identify with William Wordsworth’s final stanza of his poem about daffodils:
+I can identify with the final stanza of Wordsworth’s poem about daffodils: